08 October 2020Back to Blog

 Product reviews are vital for eCommerce.
 Why?
 Did you know that 57% of users read product reviews when making a purchase?

 If your eCommerce store does not have product reviews implemented, your shop could be running the risk of getting a lower revenue than expected.
 Something important for SEO is that these product reviews need to be non-biased and implemented through an external platform such as Trustpilot or Yotpo, which have as a requirement that these reviews are from verified customers.

 Another positive thing about having these reviews from an external service is that they can be automatically picked up by SERPs and be displayed as rich snippets in the search results.

-URL structure is one of the most overlooked attributes from a website.
-An URL should contain descriptive keywords about what the user and the SERPs are going to find in the page.
+URL structure is one of the most overlooked attributes of a website.
+An URL should contain descriptive keywords about what the user and the SERPs are going to find on the page.
 It is not an unusual thing, especially in eCommerce stores, seeing that URLs contain non-ASCII characters that damage the structure of the website.
 It is important paying attention to these small details to make the user experience as smooth as possible.

 4.Duplicated metadata, another one of the main SEO

 Metadata, titles and descriptions are the first online impression of your brand.

 The first interaction an online user will have with your website is seeing how it is listed on search rankings – and this is what makes it so important, as it will make the difference between a visitor clicking in your listing or not.